jorina/Lab-exercise-4/README.md

 After 100,000 years, the max erosion rate is 12.8 mm/a.
 And after 2,000,000 yr, 3.1 mm/a.
 Yes, the river profile reached an equilibrium elevation, and also the erosion rate (when erosion rate = uplift rate).

 ### Part 3

 ![Text shown if image does not load](Images/figure_3.png)<br/>
+*Fig.3: There are the same two subplots as in Fig.2, but for that figure, the initial topography has been changed to sloping (constant slope).The figure shows the river profile and erosion rate at time equal to 2,000,000 yr.
+The resulting maximum elevation at that time is the same as in fig.1, but with the main difference that the higher elevation point, or dividing drainage, is always in the same point (x=0).*

 **Explain how fast (at what velocity) the drainage divide migrates back into the initial topographic surface.
 How fast is this velocity compared to that calculated in question 1?**